aisingapore/Novella/README.md

 ## How it works

+The recommender system has the following features:

+* **Implicit feedback** User interactions do not explicitly indicate that the user 'liked' it, rather representing a transaction
+* **Semantic similarity** Similar items can be found based on semantics of title
+* **Transactional similarity** Similar items can be found based on other users' transactions with them

 The whole process can be divided into 2 stages.

 ![qrecsys.png](qrecsys.png)

-**Stage 0: Create title embeddings**
+**Stage 0: Semantic and transactional title embeddings**

 The first stage is attributed to `qrecsys.process` function.

 Every item is first encoded as two vector representations: the *semantic embedding* and *transactional embedding*.
-Then, these representations are serialised for use in the next step 1.
+Then, these representations are serialised for use in the next stage.

 Semantic embeddings are found by encoding the title of every item using Universal Sentence Encoder (USE).
 We use the USE encoder from [TF Hub](https://tfhub.dev) (this will be downloaded when you call `process`), trained on various data sources.
 The size of this embedding is 512.
 For example, here is the embedding for the title `Taxation of bilateral investments : tax treaties after BEPs` (first item in `samples/users.csv`) truncated to the first 10 dims: